-A student selected for admission to a competitive selection degree or diploma program will enter a class cohort and complete the program through a lock-step course schedule for the duration of the program.
+A student selected for admission will enter a class cohort and complete the program through a lock-step course schedule for the duration of the program.

 The student must have the following official documentation on file before registering for any health science course with a clinical rotation.
 Students will receive information regarding the submission of the documents from the program department and will not be allowed to register for classes if documentation is not complete.